dafny-lang/dafny/docs/_includes/Statements.md

 The `print` statement is used to print the values of a comma-separated list of expressions to the console.
-The generated code uses target-language-specific idioms to perform this printing, such as the `System.Object.ToString()` method in C\# to convert the values to printable strings.
+The generated code uses target-language-specific idioms to perform this printing.
 The expressions may of course include strings that are used for captions.
-There is no implicit new line added, so to get a new line you should include `"\n"` as part of one of the expressions.
+There is no implicit new line added, so to add a new line you should include `"\n"` as part of one of the expressions.
-Dafny automatically creates overrides for the `ToString()` method for Dafny data types.
+Dafny automatically creates implementations of methods that convert values to strings for all Dafny data types.
 For example,

 ```
 datatype Tree = Empty | Node(left: Tree, data: int, right: Tree)